blizzrdof77/wp-admin-ui-customize/readme.txt

 11. Login Screen Customized

 == Changelog ==

+= 1.3.1 =
+* Added some variables.
+* Fixed bug : Error to does not exist sub menu in the side menu settings.
+* WordPress 3.6 compatibility

 = 1.3 =
 * Came to be able to use the various variables.